Top 10 Tips To Stop Drinking Alcohol

 You’ll still have outside problems – many of which you used alcohol to cope with.

-This might actually make things seem worse when the shit hits the fan.
+This might actually make things seem worse when the stuff hits the fan.

 You have to take care of yourself, treat yourself gently and kindly.